smolijar/gitwiki-thesis/src/implementation/nodegit.md

 1. Fetch all remote references using NodeGit's `Repository.fetchAll`
 2. Create local references through a function that has already been discussed
-3. Get pairs of local branch names and their upstreams, for all the local branches that have them configured
+3. Get pairs of local branches and their upstreams
-4. Reset the branch-upstream pairs
+4. For each pair:
+    - Retrieve the commit of the upstream
+    - Hard reset the branch to the commit